Here's an overview of our work at SAFPAW.

 Then we help with the move in day!
 We help provide basics needs so that their new apartment feels like home—and not an empty room.
 We also provide transportation so that they can get to their new home to move in!

 All of this can cost around $1000 for every move in.
 But the rewards—they are glorious!
 To see someone get their key, to watch them turn it and know that they will not be sleeping on the streets again.
 This is a celebration each and every time.
 And you can play a critical role in making sure this year has many homecoming celebrations!

-SAFPAW helps 160 homeless pets find permanent indoor homes each year through our foster program at our new transitional recovery house for women.
+SAFPAW helps 160 homeless pets find permanent indoor homes each year through our foster program at our new transitional post-recovery house for women.